 A meta-analysis by Valkama et al. (2018) concluded that N removal was not related to buffer width for surface or groundwater runoff (however, nitrate and total N were treated interchangeably).

-A meta-analysis by Zhang et al. (2010) found that N removal increased with increasing buffer width (all forms of N were pooled, and it appears that surface and subsurface results were pooled).; the estimated theoretical maximum removal level (asymptote). for buffers was 92%; buffer width and vegetation explained about 50% of the variability in removal efficacy, with tree-only buffers showing greater removal than mixed grass or tree/grass buffers.
+A meta-analysis by Zhang et al. (2010) found that N removal increased with increasing buffer width (all forms of N were pooled, and it appears that surface and subsurface results were pooled); the estimated theoretical maximum removal level (asymptote) for buffers was 92%; buffer width and vegetation explained about 50% of the variability in removal efficacy, with tree-only buffers showing greater removal than mixed grass or tree/grass buffers.

-The relationship between N removal from surface runoff and buffer width appears to have an asymptote; that is, after a certain distance, further reductions are insignificant (Chaubey et al., 1995; Chaubey et al., 1994; Dickey and Vanderholm, 1981), unless of course no runoff leaves the buffer (Borin et al., 2005; Dickey and Vanderholm, 1981).
+The relationship between N removal from surface runoff and buffer width appears to have an asymptote; that is, after a certain distance, further reductions are insignificant (Chaubey et al., 1995; Chaubey et al., 1994; Dickey and Vanderholm, 1981), unless no runoff leaves the buffer (Borin et al., 2005; Dickey and Vanderholm, 1981).

 A meta-analysis of buffers and N removal concluded that buffer width was not a determining factor for subsurface N removal; wider buffers generally remove more N from surface runoff, but the relationship is not strong; there is little scientific evidence that very narrow buffers are effective; subsurface removal was more effective than surface removal (Mayer et al., 2007, Mayer et al., 2005).
 Factors associated with buffer width that may influence N removal include vegetation and rooting depth, as well as hydrology that promotes microbial denitrification (anaerobic conditions, carbon supply, floodplain connectivity).
 Nitrate mass removed per unit buffers did not vary by buffer width, flow path, or vegetation type; soil type, subsurface hydrology, and subsurface biogeochemistry are likely to better explain variability in nitrogen removal than buffer width alone.